Abraxas: Magical papyri

 One papyrus titled the "Monad" or the "Eighth Book of Moses" (PGM XIII.
-1–343) contains an invocation to a supreme creator God; Abrasax is given as being the name of this God in the language of the baboons.
-The papyrus goes on to describe a cosmogonic myth about Abrasax, describing how he created the Ogdoad by laughing.
+1–343) contains an invocation to a supreme creator God; Abraxas is given as being the name of this God in the language of the baboons.
+The papyrus goes on to describe a cosmogonic myth about Abraxas, describing how he created the Ogdoad by laughing.
 His first laughter created light; his second divided the primordial waters; his third created the mind; his fourth created fertility and procreation; his fifth created fate; his sixth created time (as the sun and moon); and his seventh and final laughter created the soul.
 Then, from various sounds made by Abrasax, there arose the serpent Python who "foreknew all things", the first man (or Fear), and the god Iaō, "who is lord of all".
 The man fought with Iaō, and Abrasax declared that Iaō's power would derive from both of the others, and that Iaō would take precedence over all the other gods.
 This text also describes Helios as an archangel of God/Abrasax.

 The Leyden Papyrus recommends that this invocation be pronounced to the moon:

-The magic word "Ablanathanalba", which reads in Greek the same backward as forward, also occurs in the Abrasax-stones as well as in the magic papyri.
-This word is usually conceded to be derived from the Hebrew (Aramaic), meaning "Thou art our father" (אב לן את), and also occurs in connection with Abrasax; the following inscription is found upon a metal plate in the Karlsruhe Museum:
+The magic word "Ablanathanalba", which reads in Greek the same backward as forward, also occurs in the Abraxas-stones as well as in the magic papyri.
+This word is usually conceded to be derived from the Hebrew (Aramaic), meaning "Thou art our father" (אב לן את), and also occurs in connection with Abraxas; the following inscription is found upon a metal plate in the Karlsruhe Museum: